Hobbies and interests

 FinalistBio

-Highly motivated, disciplined, multilingual student of International Relations at the University of Maryland - College Park.
-Fluent in Arabic, French, and Spanish; my interests and studies span from West Africa to the Arabian Peninsula, combining my political acumen with data analysis, R programming, foreign languages, and public speaking skills to produce research at a multiplicity of levels.
+Highly motivated, disciplined, multilingual student of International Relations at the University of Maryland - College Park; viewing the global political landscape through the lens of data.
+Fluent in Arabic, French, and Spanish; my interests and studies span the globe but are primarily concentrated in the MENA region, combining my political acumen with data analysis and visualization, foreign languages and public speaking skills to drive quantitative based decision making in the political sphere.

 Education